moxystudio/next-with-moxy/docusaurus/docs/welcome/conventions.md

             - `fonts`: This is where you can store your font files.
             - `images`: This is where you can store image files.
         - `styles`:  The folder for `.css` files that are shared between many components.
+        - `services`: This is where you can store your web API clients.

 ## Data Files